Safety in South Africa

 Emergency Plans and Crisis Response

 Even with careful planning, unexpected incidents can arise.
-Being prepared with a clear action plan and having emergency contacts readily available can make a significant difference:
+Being prepared with a clear action plan and having emergency contacts readily available can make all the difference.

 Key Emergency Numbers in South Africa: